ambienthack/mistape-be/readme.txt

 * Initial release.

 == Frequently Asked Questions ==
+= I've successfully received a few emails and then Mistape stopped working.
+Why? = Mistape implements spam-protection checks.
+A visitor cannot submit more than five reports in 5-minute time frame (per IP address).
+All subsequent reports are ignored until timeout.
+So if you Mistape seems to fail sending emails, and you want to test it once more, use a different internet connection or ask your friend to report something.

 = Can I customize text and style of the caption? = Yes, hooks are available for that.